nexcess/nexcess-api-docs/CloudAccount.md

      -H 'Accept: application/json'
 ```

 The payload returned contains all of the pointer domains for the given cloud account.
 After the pointer domains is a list of the types of pointer domains that can be set in Nocworx.
-The types are important when you are ready to [add a pointer domain](#add-pointer-domain).
+These types play a role when [adding a pointer domain](#add-pointer-domain).

 __Payload XXX__
 ```json